JensUweUlrich/Taxor/README.md

 ## <a name="description"></a>Description

 Taxor is a taxonomic classification and profiling tool that efficiently classifies DNA sequences against large sets of genomic reference sequences.
+Taxor stores k-mers in an optimized hierarchical interleaved XOR filter (HIXF) index and combines k-mer similarity and genome coverage information for precise taxonomic classification and profiling.
+It features:

+* Low false positive rates for k-mer matching
+* NCBI taxonomy integration
+* Open canonical syncmers as k-mer selection scheme for improved downsampling
+* classification with binning and taxonomic profiling
+* read reassignment EM algorithm for multi-matching reads
+* advanced filtration of search results
+* taxonomic and sequence abundance reports with genome size correction

+Benchmarking results based on simulated and real long-read data sets demonstrate that Taxor enables more precise taxonomic classification and profiling of microbial populations while having a smaller memory footprint than other tools.

 ## <a name="installation"></a>Installation